Patatruc/word-definition/README.md

 This node.js module provides a single function allowing to grab the definition of a word from the [Wiktionary](https://en.wiktionary.org) and return it in a JSON object.

-For instance the definition of "ride" returns the following object:
+For instance the definition of "ride":

 ```
 {